cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 You want to set up a business where you sell plastic desk nameplates for dogs in high places.

 To make these nameplates you have two options:
 1. Get some real nice steel moulds made up (you can only do this once, ever).
-You are not allowed to touch these moulds, but you can point them out to a technician who will then pour molten plastic into these moulds in your shop whenever you want to make a nameplate.
+You are not allowed to touch these moulds, but you can point them out to your technician: they'll pour molten plastic into the moulds whenever you want to make a nameplate.

 2. Send the dog's name to a 3D printing company and ask them to make you a nameplate on demand.